MiriamMindt/inspirobot-chrome-extension/README.md

 This Chrome extension provides you with a dose of inspiration by displaying a unique, auto-generated quote image from InspiroBot each time the extension's popup is opened.

+---

+## Update for Firefox Compatibility (Manifest V2)

+We're excited to announce that our extension is now compatible with Firefox!
+In order to ensure compatibility, we have made the following updates:

+- **Reverted to Manifest V2**: The extension has been reverted to use Manifest Version 2 to maintain compatibility with Firefox.
+Please note that Manifest V2 is deprecated in Chrome, and support will be removed in 2024.
+Chrome users are advised to refer to the [Manifest V2 deprecation timeline](https://developer.chrome.com/docs/extensions/develop/migrate/mv2-deprecation-timeline) for more details and plan for the transition to Manifest V3.
+Please use the main branch files instead of this one!

+- **Added Polyfill**: To bridge compatibility between Chrome and Firefox, the [Mozilla WebExtension Polyfill](https://github.com/mozilla/webextension-polyfill) has been included.
+This polyfill allows us to use the `browser` namespace and promises, which are standard in Firefox extension development, while retaining compatibility with Chrome.

+- **Firefox Availability**: Users can now install and enjoy this extension in Firefox!
+It has been tested and ensured that all features work seamlessly across both browsers, providing users with the same great experience no matter their choice of browser.

+However, due to the deprecated manifest, the main branch version is still recommended for Chrome users.

+Firefox users are encouraged to try out the extension and any feedback to improve their experience is welcome.
+For any issues or contributions, please feel free to open an issue or submit a pull request on this GitHub repository.

+---

 ## About InspiroBot

 InspiroBot is an AI that generates inspirational quote images.
 The InspiroBot API allows developers to retrieve a URL to a newly generated quote image.
 The API endpoint is: